Bitcoin-ABC/bitcoin-abc/doc/init.md

 daemon-reload` in order to update the running systemd configuration.

-To start bitcoind, run `systemctl --user start bitcoind`, to tell systemd to start bitcoind at bootup run `systemctl --user enable bitcoind`, and to see the current status run `systemctl --user status bitcoind`.
+To start bitcoind, run `systemctl --user start bitcoind`, to tell systemd to start bitcoind at bootup run
+`loginctl enable-linger && systemctl --user enable bitcoind`, and to see the current status run `systemctl --user status bitcoind`.

 ### OpenRC